 Other states will have different laws, but we have partner law firms in a number of states and can handle cases around the country working with our local counsel partners in those states.

 If you’ve bought a car and the dealer won’t give you the title, and it’s been a long period of time, we’ll review your case at no cost.
 We may not only be able to get you your title, but get you damages from the dealer for the trouble they’ve caused by not giving it to you when they should have.
-Click Here to Submit Your Claim Details.
+Click Here to Submit Your Claim.